darienjonathan/thelazyblog/README.md

 1. git clone https://github.com/darienjonathan/thelazyblog.git /path/to/dir
 2. cd /path/to/dir
 3. bundle install --path=vendor/bundler
+4. rename `db/seeds.rb/example` to `db/seeds.rb` (or change it to your liking if you know how to utilize seeds)
-4. bundle exec rake db:create db:migrate db:seed
+5. bundle exec rake db:create db:migrate db:seed
-5. bundle exec rake assets:precompile
+6. bundle exec rake assets:precompile

 And you’re good to go!